Set up redirect rules to control what happens when a user lands on a broken link in your Hub.

 When you log in to your Uberflip account, you may notice a new option in the app menu: 'Redirect Rules'.
 Clicking this option will take you to a new management section of your Hub.

-Clicking the '+ New Redirect Rule' button allows you to create new redirect rules for Items in your Hub.
+Clicking the Add Rule button allows you to create new redirect rules for Items in your Hub.

 Create New Redirect Rules